[FULL GUIDE] How Long To Cook Tri Tip In Oven

 When using a meat thermometer, insert it into the thickest part of the tri-tip, avoiding contact with bone or fat.
 Keep in mind that the temperature will increase by a few degrees as the meat rests, so it is advisable to remove the tri-tip from the oven when it is a few degrees below the desired final temperature.

-Related: [FULL GUIDE] How Long To Roast Garlic In The Oven
+Related: [FULL GUIDE] How Long To Roast Beef In Oven

 If you are unsure about the cook times, it is always better to err on the side of caution and cook the tri-tip for a slightly shorter duration.
 You can always put it back in the oven if you find it undercooked, but overcooking can lead to a dry and tough texture.